Critiquing contemporary urbanism through obsoletion.

 Stored Potential 2: Transportation

 In 2011 another call for submissions was released to launch Stored Potential 2.
 In May 2012, the remaining 13 silos were covered with banners about Transportation.
 While transportation infrastructures have considered the movement of people and goods from one location to another, transport can include networks linking people, goods, ideas, information, economic growth, urban development, cultures, resources, and technology.
-The fully bannered elevator was celebrated with another epic food celebration on a nearby bridge over Interstate-80, Elevate, and led to the larger planning initiative Realigning a Region, which developed a vision for Omaha’s derelict Belt Line rail corridor, otherwise known as the Field Club Trail running past the elevator.
+The fully bannered elevator was celebrated on a nearby bridge over Interstate-80, Elevate, and led to the larger planning initiative Realigning a Region, which developed a vision for Omaha’s derelict Belt Line rail corridor, otherwise known as the Field Club Trail adjacent to the elevator.

 Through both project phases, over 1000 submissions were received from across the globe.
 The final 26 selected banners were designed by: Matthew Rezac (Cultivator), Omaha, NE; Matthew Farley (Oglala), Lawrence, KS; Tinca Joyner (80-Feet of Tomatoes), Omaha, NE; Mary Day (Corn Cob), Omaha, NE; William Watson (Speak Up for Small Farms), New York, NY; Jeremy Reding (Corn as Commodity), Seattle, WA; Geoff DeOld and Emily Andersen (Aerial Production, Omaha Underground, and Design Speed Minimum Radii), New York, NY; Brian Kelly (Concrete Synergies), Omaha, NE; Cathy Solarana (Drive Shed), Omaha, NE; Bob Trempe (Hourglass and Around the Bend), Philadelphia, PA; M. Brady Clark (Bacon), Austin, TX; Scott Keyes (Diminishing Returns), Honolulu, HI; Shaun Smakal (Battery), Vancouver, BC; Bethany Kalk (Ant Trails), Minneapolis, MN; Tim Guthrie (Trainscape), Omaha, NE; Brian Hamilton (Grey Matter), Omaha, NE; Ashley Byars and Bill DeRoin (A Friendly Reminder), Chicago, IL; MAKE Collaboration (Food Miles), Lincoln, NE; Hank Novak (This Blows), Omaha, NE; Kimberly Glass (Passing By), Omaha, NE; Erica Rowe and Brian Mohr (Google Map), Omaha, NE; LeAnn Jensen (Time Lapse of Transportation), Omaha, NE; and Maria Hansen (Corn Rocket/Big Dream), Omaha, NE.